An efficient explicit implementation of a near-optimal quantum algorithm for simulating linear dissipative differential equations: Efficient Implementation of Linear Combination of Hamiltonian Simulations (LCHS)

-The complex LCHS weights can be computed by two QSVT circuits combined by an LCU.
-There, each QSVT can be implemented in the manner explained in detail in Ref.~\onlinecite{Novikau24KvN}.
-In particular, the oracle $\yOw$ includes as a subcircuit the oracle $U_{\sqrt{w}}$, which computes the complex values $\sqrt{w_j}$ by using the combined QSVT-LCU circuit.
-An alternative approach for the computation of $\sqrt{w_j}$ is a tensor-network-based technique described in Ref.~\onlinecite{Sato24}.
-In our numerical emulations, we use a direct exact brute-force computation of the LCHS weights to minimize the number of ancillary qubits in the circuit.
-In this case, the oracle $U_{\sqrt{w}}$ is constructed as a sequence of $N_k$ combined rotations $R_y(\phi_{y,j})R_z(\phi_{z,j})$ where $\phi_{y,j} = 2 \arccos(|\sqrt{w_j}|)$ and $\phi_{z,j} = - 2 \arg{\left(\sqrt{w_j}\right)}$.
 After the weight computation, one should apply AA to amplify the success probability of the oracle $U_{\sqrt{w}}$, thereby boosting the success probability of the entire LCHS circuit~\ref{circ:LCHS}.
-The amplification is implemented by the oracle $\yOw$ and can be accomplished by using the standard AA technique.\cite{Brassard02} This was explained in detail in Ref.~\onlinecite{Novikau24KvN}.
+The amplification is implemented by the oracle $\yOw$ and can be accomplished by using the standard AA technique.\cite{Brassard02} \ycb{The need for AA in these steps} was explained in detail in Ref.~\onlinecite{Novikau24KvN}.
 In particular, AA requires $2 N_{\rm AA}$ repetitions of the subcircuit $U_{\sqrt{w}}$.
-For instance, for $k_{\rm max} = 40$, one has $N_{\rm AA} = 30$ and $N_{\rm AA} = 43$ for $n_k = 11$ and $n_k = 12$, correspondingly.
+For instance, for $\kmax = 40$, one has $N_{\rm AA} = 30$ and $N_{\rm AA} = 43$ for $n_k = 11$ and $n_k = 12$, correspondingly.
 An important remark here is that AA does not concern the selector $S$ which is the most computationally intensive component of the LCHS circuit.
 Therefore, one performs only $\oO(N_{\rm AA})$ repetitions of $U_{\sqrt{w}}$ without touching the selector.
 Apart from this, since $S$ makes the dominant contribution to the complexity of the LCHS circuit and scales with time, the choice in the implementation of $U_{\sqrt{w}}$ has a small effect on the length of the entire LCHS circuit.